googleapis/python-compute/README.rst

 Code Samples
 ~~~~~~~~~~~~
-You can find useful code samples that will demonstrate the usage of this library in `the
+You can find useful code samples that will demonstrate the usage of this library on `the
-code sample browser`_.
+Google Cloud samples page`_.

-.. _the code sample browser: https://cloud.google.com/docs/samples?language=python&product=computeengine
+.. _the Google Cloud samples page: https://cloud.google.com/docs/samples?language=python&product=computeengine